Ward Hill Lamon: Perceptions of Lamon

 Some contemporaries and biographers of Lincoln tend to treat Lamon with a certain casual contempt.
 In 1862, during his tenure as Marshal, a number of senators called for his removal from office.
 Although Lincoln refused this demand, the Senate was able to decrease some of Lamon's official duties and thus reduce his income.
 Allan Pinkerton's opinion of him was voiced above, during the Baltimore Plot.
 Historian Allan Nevins in The War for the Union characterizes Lamon as "a big loquacious bumbler of more self-assurance than discretion".
 Even one of Nevin's footnotes that discusses the controversial trip to Charleston in 1861 further dismisses Lamon: "Lamon's papers in the Huntington Library throw no light on the subject except to confirm his general ineptness."
 Some accounts are more sympathetic to Lamon, however.
 In 1931, Clint Clay Tilton repeatedly affirmed Lamon's generosity and good humor and dubbed him "the Cavalier".
-When Lamon campaigned for Lincoln's re-election in 1864, a song was written with this verse remaining:
+When Lamon campaigned for Lincoln's re-election in 1864, a song was written which included the following verse:

 A great good man is Ward Hill Lamon;